Want to learn about what lake erosion is? This article will discuss in detail what lake erosion is and what to do when that happens.

 Consequently, the precipitation starts collecting in the pool, causing erosion instead of naturally absorbing into the soil.

-Variation in temperature causes the lakes to freeze in winters or swimmable in summers.
+Variation in temperature causes the lakes to freeze in winter or be swimmable in summer.
 On the other hand, strong winds also contribute to eroding lake shores.

 The shape of a surface of a particular area also determines the impact of erosion.
 For instance, the earthen floodplains of river valleys are more vulnerable to erosion than rocky flood channels.